tumiduong/Memo/README.md

 Make learning easier with Memo!
 A site that lets you explore all your educational interests, sorting resourceful posts into collections.
 Using PostgreSQL, Express, AJAX, and more.

+Group project from Lighthouse Labs done with Julien Atanassian, Theo Malaper, and Julie Duong.

 ## Screenshots
 ### Main Page
 !["main page"](https://raw.githubusercontent.com/JCyan90/Memo/master/docs/main-page.png)